 Why Purchase a Bottle Warmer?

-While a bottle warmer is by no means a necessity, if you're warming more than one or two bottles a day or your baby prefers for milk to be just the right temperature, then you may find it convenient to have one that is designed to safely, easily and consistently heat a bottle.
+While a bottle warmer isn't a necessity, if you're warming more than one or two bottles a day or your baby prefers for milk to be a certain temperature, then you may find it convenient to have a warmer.

-The bottom line is that a bottle warmer is a convenient time-saver, but it is not a must-have baby product.
-So, lets start by looking at the alternatives side-by-side to help you assess whether the cost justifies the convenience of a bottle warmer.
+The bottom line is that a bottle warmer can be a convenient time-saver, but it is not a must-have baby product.
+So, let's look at the alternatives side-by-side to help you assess whether the cost justifies the convenience.